13 & 14 December 2023 In-person, BMA House, London Driving real-world impact from health research

 11:15 - 11:45

-PANEL DISCUSSION: To be confirmed
+PANEL DISCUSSION: Continues

 SUBMITTED ABSTRACT: Co-creating knowledge partnerships with racially minoritized & marginalised communities/groups